Velir/dbt-ga4/README.md

 ```
 ### User Properties

 User properties are provided by GA4 in the `user_properties` repeated field.
-The most recent user property for each user can be extracted by configuring the `user_properties` variable in your project as follows:
+The most recent user property for each user will be extracted and included in the `dim_ga4__users` model by configuring the `user_properties` variable in your project as follows:

 ```
 vars: